Thyroid-Stimulating Immunoglobulin (TSI), Serum

--Differential diagnosis of etiology of thyrotoxicosis in patients with ambiguous clinical signs and/or contraindicated (eg, pregnant or breast-feeding) or indeterminate thyroid radioisotope scans
+-Differential diagnosis of etiology of thyrotoxicosis in patients with ambiguous clinical signs or contraindicated (eg, pregnant or breast-feeding) or indeterminate thyroid radioisotope scans

 -Diagnosis of clinically suspected Graves disease (eg, extrathyroidal manifestations of Graves disease: endocrine exophthalmos, pretibial myxedema, thyroid acropachy) but normal thyroid function tests

 -Determining the risk of neonatal thyrotoxicosis in a fetus of a pregnant female with active or past Graves disease